Blog Nutrition Is Vitamin C Good For Hair? A Detailed Guide

 Is Vitamin C Good For Hair Growth?

 We may have heard about how this antioxidant plays an important role in stronger and improved hair, but what scientific reasons may motivate us to look into Vitamin C as a solution to dry, brittle hair?
 Vitamin C plays two major roles in hair growth – promoting collagen growth and protecting hair cells from free radicals.
 Our bodies naturally produce unstable molecules that can cause damage to our cells and tissues, known as free radicals.
-Vitamin C can be a strong antioxidant that prevents this damage, boosting hair growth and restricting genetic damage and inflammation (3).
+Vitamin C can be a strong antioxidant that prevents this damage, supporting hair growth and restricting cell damage and inflammation (3).

 See also